SAP/jenkins-library/documentation/docs/steps/dockerExecuteOnKubernetes.md

 * `containerName`: optional configuration in combination with containerMap to define the container where the commands should be executed in
 * `containerPortMappings`: Map which defines per docker image the port mappings, like `containerPortMappings: ['selenium/standalone-chrome': [[name: 'selPort', containerPort: 4444, hostPort: 4444]]]`
+* `containerShell` allows to specify the shell to be executed for container with containerName
 * `containerWorkspaces` specifies workspace (=home directory of user) per container.
 If not provided `dockerWorkspace` will be used.
 If empty, home directory will not be set.
 * `dockerImage` Name of the docker image that should be used.
 If empty, Docker is not used.
 * `dockerEnvVars` Environment variables to set in the container, e.g. [http_proxy:'proxy:8080']